Conflux-Chain/conflux-developer-site/docs/introduction/en/papers.md

   - papers
 ---

-The Conflux Protocol has solid researches to support
+The Conflux Protocol is defined and analyzed in a number of research papers.

 ## [Conﬂux Protocol Specification (Yellow paper)](https://confluxnetwork.org/files/Conflux_Protocol_Specification_20201020.pdf)
-The [Protocol Specification](https://confluxnetwork.org/files/Conflux_Protocol_Specification_20201020.pdf) details described every aspect of Conflux implementation, including ledger structure, consensus, proof of work, incentive mechanism, and many others.
+The [Protocol Specification](https://confluxnetwork.org/files/Conflux_Protocol_Specification_20201020.pdf) serves as a reference of the Conflux protocol.
+It describes the ledger structure, the consensus mechanism, Proof of Work, the incentive mechanism, and many others aspects of the system.

 ## [A Decentralized Blockchain with High Throughput and Fast Confirmation](https://www.usenix.org/conference/atc20/presentation/li-chenxing)
 This paper presents Conflux, a scalable and decentralized blockchain system that provides high throughput and fast confirmation.
 Conflux operates on a novel consensus protocol which optimistically processes concurrent blocks without discarding any forks and adaptively assigns weights to blocks based on their topology in the Conflux ledger structure (called Tree-Graph).
 The adaptive weight mechanism enables Conflux to detect and thwart liveness attack by automatically switching between an optimistic strategy for fast confirmation in normal scenarios and a conservative strategy to ensure consensus progress during liveness attacks.